Select Semantics and Timeouts

 default=lambda: "skip"

-, that case is ignored at runtime due to nil
+)If condition is False, that case is ignored at runtime due to nil's infinite blocking behavior.

 Example: Disabling a Branch